-is an artist, writer, and performance maker from London, now based in New York.
-He holds a BA in Art History (Cambridge, UK) and an MA in Performance Studies (Tisch, New York).
+George Kan is an artist, writer, and performance maker from London, now based in New York.
+They are a PhD candidate in Performance Studies at NYU.

 In January of 1973, Great Britain joined the European Union after its third petition for membership.
 The event inspired an array of celebrations entitled Fanfare for Europe.

 Joseph E. Yoakum: What I SawBy George Kan

 Across this exhibitions unprecedented gathering of works, Yoakums unique visual language becomes apparent.
 A vocabulary of parallel lines, doubled lines and tessellated organic shapes dovetail, merge and proliferate below skies of blue and faded peach.

 Minoru Yoshida: Performance in New YorkBy George Kan

 It isn’t often that new works emerge from the depths of artists’ archives, but when they do, viewers are offered new perspectives on an artist’s work.
 This is the case with never-before exhibited video documentations of Minoru Yoshida’s New York performances, at Ulterior Gallery.

 Miguel Gutierrez’s This Bridge Called My AssBy George Kan